toadle/selectbf/res/doc/README.txt

 There it is more strict regarding values that are written into typed columns.
 Since the older releases of s(bf) had very strict column-settings, which were not very tightly matched by the data in the log-files, those settings have been losened in this release.
-So you either have to recreate your database using the _setup.php OR (warning, nerdstuff ahead) change all TINYINT(3) unsigned columns to INT(11) signed.
-That should do the trick.
+So you either have to recreate your database using the _setup.php OR update your datamodell using the _setup.php.
+This method is undestructive, but your should always have a backup handy :)!

 Due to the popular demand I have added or updated a few things to select(bf) in this little release.
 First of all: All MySQL-errors should be fixed.
 Means that all